What is a ZooTeen?

 - Plan to attend an informational session for applicants and their families to learn more about the program (offered each Feb).

 - Teens must be age 14-18 and currently in high school to apply.

-- Complete the online ZooTeen Application (link below) by the deadline (March 1 each spring).
+- Complete the online ZooTeen Application (link is below & available Jan.
+2-March 1) by the deadline (March 1 each spring).

 - Zooteens must REAPPLY annually for an annual term – to begin March 15 for returning ZTs and in late March /April for new ZTs.

 - The program is competitive.
 Priority is given to current Zooteens that have demonstrated excellence and dedication to the program.

 - Plan ahead to attend mandatory spring training classes (two Saturdays in March / April) if accepted into the program.

 Questions? call 812-435-0809, or email firstname.lastname@example.org

 PARENTS – PLEASE NOTE: The ZooTeen program teaches teens independence and responsibility.
 ZooTeens become part of the Zoo Team, and we expect them to take initiative for managing their own volunteer service and communications.
 Teens are expected to understand the rules and expectations, fully participate in their trainings, communicate with Zoo Education staff via phone and email, and navigate Volgistics to signup for volunteer opportunities.
 Please allow your teen to be their own primary contact for the program.
 Please use the teen’s email and phone number in the application.
 Thank you!